-Caution-When the hard drive stops working, don’t conclude that it is failed.
+Caution-When the hard drive stops working, don’t conclude that it has failed.
 First, check whether the USB cable is properly connected or not.
 If not, connect it properly.

 Tip 1: Avoid Physical Damage